 - An award for the best upper-division undergraduate paper (a paper done in connection with a 300- or 400- level course).

 William Benton Parshall Prize

 Ms. Susan Parshall established The Parshall Prize in memory of her father, William Benton Parshall.
 The Parshall Prize is awarded each year for the outstanding undergraduate paper on women in politics.

 The Salisbury Prize is in honor of our late Professor Emeritus Robert H. Salisbury.
 The prize is to be presented at the conclusion of the Political Science major's junior year and is awarded on the basis of a broad record of initiative, leadership and service both on and off campus.

 The Grossman-Alexander Prize is awarded each year to an outstanding graduating senior with an emphasis on American Politics.

 The selection of recipients of these awards is made by the Honors Committee each spring.
 Papers completed for the preceding spring and the preceding fall semesters are eligible for consideration.
 Papers are submitted for the competition by faculty members.

 In addition to the Senior Latin Honors and special prizes, the Department recognizes exceptional scholarship in Political Science by offering a select number of students the opportunity to join Pi Sigma Alpha, the National Honorary Political Science Society.
 Students who meet the requirements for admission will be invited to join during the spring semester.
-For more information on Pi Sigma Alpha and departmental prizes, please see Ingrid Anderson in Seigle 207.
+For more information on Pi Sigma Alpha and departmental prizes, please see Sarah Winkler in Seigle 207.